xavdid/website/posts/my-ic-readme/index.md

 - I try to schedule all my meetings in a single block (aka the [Clockwise](https://www.getclockwise.com/) method).
 - I try to keep all my meetings on a single day (or two).
 At Zapier, I try to only take meetings on Wed & Thurs.
-- I'm will to take meetings any time during my working hours.
+- I'm willing to take meetings any time during my working hours.
 When possible, I prefer meetings in the afternoon (see [hours](#hours)).
 - I'm happy to take late-evening meetings for time-zone reasons (greatly preferred to early morning ones).
 - I'm also happy to sit and synchronously Slack with you about a topic - that can sometimes be preferred if we're trading a lot of links
 - I can take meetings up to 1 hour before my normal start time (typically 9am) if it's an important meeting.
 I have trouble getting up earlier than that and my energy level will be shot the rest of the day.